stibbons1990/hex/_posts/2024-02-28-audiobookshelf-on-kubernetes.md

 [Docker Compose](https://www.audiobookshelf.org/docs/#docker-compose-install)
-suggests mounting audiobooks and podcasts as separate volumes so the following Kubernetes deployment will do so, even though it would also work to have it all under a single volume.
+suggests mounting audiobooks and podcasts as separate volumes, so the following Kubernetes deployment will do so, even though it would also work to have it all under a single volume.